 Founded by Gerard Philips and his father Frederik in 1891, Philips is a Dutch company that employs over 105,000 people across more than 60 countries.
 As the business has grown its international presence and developed a comprehensive range of new products, the B2B customer base has expanded to create contact with thousands of individuals across multiple touchpoints.
 However, keeping on top of customer leads has not always been a straightforward process.

-Critically, the new capability has given marketing and sales clearer visibility of both new and existing leads, bringing the two departments closer together as they work through opportunities.
+Critically, the new capability has given marketing and sales teams clearer visibility of both new and existing leads, bringing the two departments closer together as they work through opportunities.
 Further benefits included: